mkierzenka/northeastern_compilers/trinket/README.md

 * `isrecord(...)` built-in, with the usual behavior/semantics

 ### Tables
-* New SNAKEVAL, tag ???
+* New SNAKEVAL, tag `0x0000000000000009`.
+This meant we had to expand to use 4-bit tags for booleans, closures, records, and tables.
 * Immutable
 * A comma-separated list of exprs (rows), each of which should be a record at runtime
 * Create one by wrapping the list in `(|` and `|)`